dongdongvs6/cache-tpcc/README.md

-Java TPC-C
+Java TPC-C for InterSystems Caché
 ==========

-This project is a Java implementation of the TPC-C benchmark.
+This project is a Java implementation of the TPC-C benchmark for InterSystems Caché.

 =========
 Compiling